Non-Linear Model-Based Sequential Decision-Making in Agriculture: Theoretical guarantees for nonlinear bandit algorithms

 for some universal constant $C > 0$. \end{theorem} We defer the proof of Theorem \ref{thm: SeqRademacherForBoundedFunctions} to the Appendix (Section \ref{sec: proof_sample_complexity}) for brevity and discuss its implications from an application viewpoint.
-Our theoretical result complement \cite{dong2021provable}'s general framework by concretely instantiating the sample complexity for these practically important nonlinear classes, including quadratic plateau (threshold), Michaelis-Menten, Mitscherlich, and logistic models, the sequential Rademacher complexity $\mathfrak{R}_T^{\mathrm{seq}}(\mathcal{F})$ can be bounded as $\widetilde{O}(1/\sqrt{T})$.
-Therefore, the sample complexity for identifying an $\epsilon$-optimal arm (in the sense of a local maximum) in these bandit settings scales as $\widetilde{O}(1/\epsilon^8)$, with constants depending on the parameter and input bounds.
+Our theoretical result complement \cite{dong2021provable}'s general framework by concretely instantiating the sample complexity for these practically important nonlinear classes, including quadratic plateau (threshold), Michaelis-Menten, Mitscherlich, and logistic models, the sequential Rademacher complexity $\mathfrak{R}_T^{\mathrm{seq}}(\mathcal{F})$ can be bounded as $\widetilde{O}(1/\sqrt{T})$. \chg{Figure~\ref{fig:seq_rad_complexity} visualizes the bound in Theorem~\ref{thm: SeqRademacherForBoundedFunctions} for the four nonlinear yield-response families in Table~\ref{tab:profit_optima}.
+In this result, model dependence enters through a uniform magnitude bound $B_{\mathcal F}$ satisfying $\sup_{x\in\mathcal X}|f(x)|\le B_{\mathcal F}$ for all $f\in\mathcal F$.
+We set $B_{\mathcal F}=\sup_{x\in[0,250]}|f(x)|$ using the parameter settings from Section~\ref{sec: simulation} and plot the resulting (conservative) upper bounds versus $t$; the corresponding $B_{\mathcal F}$ values are reported in Appendix~\ref{app:BF}.
+This figure is included purely for intuition: it illustrates that the (conservative) complexity bound decreases as the number of rounds increases, and it should not be interpreted as a model-selection criterion.} Therefore, the sample complexity for identifying an $\epsilon$-optimal arm (in the sense of a local maximum) in these bandit settings scales as $\widetilde{O}(1/\epsilon^8)$, with constants depending on the parameter and input bounds.
 This bound, as established in \cite{dong2021provable}, is general and not specialized to the structure of agronomic models in terms of its polynomial dependence on $\epsilon$.
 Deriving sharper rates for the structured nonlinear models considered here is an important direction for future work.

-\begin{corollary}[Sample Complexity for online learning of Bounded Non-linear Reward classes] Using the bound in Theorem \ref{thm: SeqRademacherForBoundedFunctions} in Theorem \ref{thm:dong}, an $\epsilon$-optimal solution (arm) can be identified with sample complexity (number of time steps), $\widetilde{O}(1/\epsilon^8)$ for the \texttt{ViOlin} algorithm of \citep{dong2021provable}, independent of the action (arm) space dimension. \end{corollary}
+\begin{corollary}[Sample Complexity for online learning of Bounded Non-linear Reward classes] Using the bound in Theorem \ref{thm: SeqRademacherForBoundedFunctions} in Theorem \ref{thm:dong}, an $\epsilon$-optimal solution (arm) can be identified with sample complexity (number of time steps), $\widetilde{O}(1/\delta^8)$ for the \texttt{ViOlin} algorithm of \citep{dong2021provable}, independent of the action (arm) space dimension. \end{corollary}